harsh-98/witnet_lib/README.md

 ## Witnet Library
-This library is light client implementation for witnet node, capable  of directly interacting with witnet node.
+This library is light client implementation for witnet node, capable  of directly interacting with witnet node. ( See [Witnet.io](https://witnet.io/) for more information )

 ### Features